flexocms/flexo2.source/README.md

 3. Change website DocumentRoot to [...]web/
 4. Rename all configuration files that containg prefix "example." to files without this prefix.
 Configuration files situated at protected/config/ directory
 5. Create new MySQL database
+6. Install dump, that situated at database/flexo.sql
-6. Open protected/config/all.custom.php and modify database connection params
+7. Open protected/config/all.custom.php and modify database connection params
-7. Run website
+8. Run website

 TODO
 ====